notum-cz/strapi-next-monorepo-starter/apps/strapi/README.md

 [strapi-plugin-config-sync](https://www.npmjs.com/package/strapi-plugin-config-sync) plugin is installed by default to sync configuration between environments.

+#### Relation population

+[strapi-v5-plugin-populate-deep](https://www.npmjs.com/package/strapi-v5-plugin-populate-deep) plugin is installed by default to automatically populate relations in Strapi queries.
+This plugin is v5 compatible fork of original [strapi-plugin-populate-deep](https://www.npmjs.com/package/strapi-plugin-populate-deep).

+Default depth level is set in [config/plugins.ts](config/plugins.ts) file.
+To apply default depth level add **empty** `pLevel` query parameter (without value or "=") to requests (`GET /articles?pLevel`) - this is not programmatically-friendly, so it's better to define depth level in the each fetch as parameter.

+The limitation of using this plugin is that inferred type of response is not affected by `pLevel` value.
+To have native Strapi typing based on reality, it's better to use `populate` query parameter if possible.

 #### Stripe integration

 There is our [stripe integration plugin](src/plugins//stripe-integration/README.md) prepared in this template.
 It's a simple example of how to integrate [Stripe](https://stripe.com) services with Strapi.
 It's disabled by default.
 To enable it, go to [config/plugins.ts](config/plugins.ts) file and uncomment the lines.